Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 ## How does it work – encoding

-RDF data consists of triples (subject, predicate, object) or quads (triple + graph name).
+RDF data consists of triples (subject, predicate, object) or quads (subject, predicate, object, graph name).
 We will use these three triples in the N-Triples format as a running example:

 ```turtle
 <https://example.org/jelly> <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> _:b1 .